 And then, to make everything nice and flat you press the excess of the dart towards the center front of the garment.

-Then to finish the bodice, I put the two front bodices pieces onto the back bodice piece with right sides together and sewed down the side seems with a 5 8ths inch seam.
+Then to finish the bodice, I put the two front bodices pieces onto the back bodice piece with right sides together and sewed down the side seams with a 5 8ths inch seam.

 Now, if for the gathering stitch in the skirt, you want to put a pin 3 inches from each outside edge of the skirt piece.
 The reason for that is because you need a spot that is not gathered for the button area in the front of the dress.
 So, I just put the pins 3 inches from the edge and did a gathering stitch in between the pins.

-Next I sewed the shoulder seems 5/8th inches from the top to complete the top of the bodice.
+Next, I sewed the shoulder seams 5/8th inches from the top to complete the top of the bodice.

 Now for the sleeves.
-First you take the sleeve, fold it in half with right sides together sew down the length of the sleeve with a 5 8ths inch seem.
-And then put a little bit of a gather stitch around the curve of the sleeve because it never wants to fit in just perfectly.
+First, you take the sleeve, fold it in half with right sides together sew down the length of the sleeve with a 5 8ths inch seem.
+And then put a little bit of a gathering stitch around the curve of the sleeve because it never wants to fit in just perfectly.
 So, you have to put a little bit of a gather.
 So it is a little of the same kind of stitch you put in for the skirt.
-You just turn the stitch up as high as it will go and then match up the sleeves at the side seems.
-Put the sleeve inside the dress so that right sides are together. ever so slightly so that it fits in and then sew all the way around.
-Make sure to finish it again with a finishing stitch such as a zig zag or with a serger so that it is nice and finished off.
+You just turn the stitch up as high as it will go and then match up the sleeves at the side seams.
+Put the sleeve inside the dress so that the right sides are together. ever so slightly so that it fits in and then sew all the way around.
+Make sure to finish it again with a finishing stitch such as a zig-zag or with a serger so that it is nice and finished off.
 And then your sleeves are attached.

 Finishing neckline and button placket

 Alright.
 At this point, it is really starting to look like a dress.
 The next step is attaching the bias tape to the neckline and to create the button area in the front.